Graffiti and Murals: Connecting Our Communities Through Street Art

 Murals Beautifying the Nation’s Capital

 The Murals DC project originated in 2007 as a joint initiative between the DC Department of Public Works and the DC Commission on the Arts and Humanities.
 The program was established to combat illegal graffiti and to beautify the city with vibrant, community-oriented artwork.
-By engaging local artists and youth, Murals DC aimed to foster a sense of pride and ownership in neighborhoods while showcasing the rich cultural diversity of Washington, DC.
+By engaging local artists and youth, Murals DC aimed to foster a sense of pride and ownership in neighborhoods while showcasing the cultural diversity of Washington, DC.

 The impact of the Murals DC project extends beyond beautification.
 It has played a vital role in reducing vandalism, fostering community engagement, and providing platforms for local artists to express their creativity.
 These murals not only enhance the aesthetic appeal of their locations but also serve as cultural landmarks that celebrate and preserve the unique stories of DC’s neighborhoods.
 Through art, the Murals DC project continues to inspire and unify communities across the city.